Dancers at our inaugural Baltimore Boogie dance marathon event on November 11, 2017.

 What is Baltimore Boogie?

-Baltimore Boogie is a yearlong fundraising effort involving community events that culminates in a six-hour “dance marathon” where participants stay on their feet through dancing, games and entertainment at the hospital in celebration of the amount raised that year.
-No dancing skills are required, but you have the opportunity to learn a custom line dance unique to each year’s event.
+Baltimore Boogie is a yearlong fundraising effort involving community events that culminates in a six-hour dance marathon where participants stay on their feet through dancing, games and entertainment at the hospital to celebrate the amount raised that year.
+No dancing skills are required, but you have the opportunity to learn a custom line dance, unique to each year’s event, alongside the patients and families you are supporting.
 Everything we do is for the kids!

-In its inaugural event, Baltimore Boogie surpassed its $5,000 goal to raise over $19,000.
+In its inaugural event in 2017, Baltimore Boogie surpassed its $5,000 goal and raised over $19,000.
 In its second year, Baltimore Boogie raised over $42,000.
-Our dancers fundraising efforts had a great impact on a variety of patient initiatives including:
+In its third year, Baltimore Boogie raised over $45,000, bringing the total raised through Baltimore Boogie to over $106,000.
+Our dancers’ fundraising efforts have a major impact on a variety of patient initiatives, including:

-- The Beads of Courage® program, whose mission is to provide innovative arts-in-medicine programs for children coping with serious illness, their families and the clinicians who care for them.
-The chronic care program is now funded for the next two years with a supplementary palliative and bereavement care program.
+- The Beads of Courage program, which provides innovative arts-in-medicine programs for children coping with serious illness, their families and the clinicians who care for them.
+The chronic care program is now funded for the next two years with a supplementary palliative and bereavement care program

 Explore the Children's Center